-The switch currently supports snooping for IGMP version 1 and version 2.
+The GbESM currently supports IGMP version 1 and version 2.

 The switch can sense IGMP Membership Reports from attached clients and act as a proxy to set up a dedicated path between the requesting host and a local IP Multicast router.
 After the pathway is established, the switch blocks the IP Multicast stream from flowing through any port that does not connect to a host member, thus conserving bandwidth.